States can cut off Medicaid funding to Planned Parenthood, the Supreme Court rules

 WASHINGTON (AP) — A divided Supreme Court allowed states to cut off Medicaid money to Planned Parenthood in a ruling handed down Thursday amid a wider Republican-backed push to defund the country’s biggest abortion provider.

-The case centers on funding for other health care services Planned Parenthood provides in South Carolina, but the ruling could have broader implications for Medicaid patients.
+The 6-3 opinion comes in a case that wasn’t directly about abortion.
+It’s instead about Medicaid funding for other health care services Planned Parenthood provides, like contraception, cancer screenings and pregnancy testing.

-The court split 6-3 in the opinion, with the three liberal justices dissenting.
+The ruling authored by Justice Neil Gorsuch and joined by the rest of the court’s conservatives could have broader implications for Medicaid patients because it blocks them from suing to make sure they can visit the provider they choose.

 Public health care money generally can’t be used to pay for abortions.
-Medicaid patients go to Planned Parenthood for things like contraception, cancer screenings and pregnancy testing, in part because it can be tough to find a doctor who takes the publicly funded insurance, the organization has said.
+Medicaid patients go to Planned Parenthood for other needs in part because it can be tough to find a doctor who takes the publicly funded insurance, the organization has said.

 South Carolina’s Republican governor says no taxpayer money should go the organization.
 The budget bill backed by President Donald Trump in Congress would also cut Medicaid funding to Planned Parenthood.
 That could force the closure of about 200 centers, most of them in states where abortion is legal, the organization has said.